Staircase Painting Cost

 Because all that is required is a touch-up, the first coat typically takes three hours, the second layer takes two hours, and the last coat only an hour.

-Cost Factors of Staircase Painting
+Factors That Impact Staircase Painting Costs

 When having your staircase painted, other cost factors could increase the cost you wouldn't expect.
 This section will go through the different cost factors to know what to expect.